blogtheristo/blogtheristo/README.md

 </p>

 ### Dear friends

-Risto Anton's is passionate helping friends and our clients,
+My mission is to fight climate change, erosion, and droughts with new technologies.

-leading projects, and
+My team is passionate helping friends and our clients,

-innovating and building software products in the multi Cloud and MAUI environments.
+Innovating and building software solutions for the electrification age. in the MAUI environment.

 ### ✨: How do we create value? ✨